-Starting your own seeds indoors can be an extremely satisfying and rewarding endeavor.
+Starting your own seeds indoors can be an extremely satisfying and rewarding endeavour.
 Follow these steps to make sure your seeds grow into healthy, happy plants!

 Use a sterile potting or seed-starting mix.